-TAMPA, Fla. – The University of Tampa has announced its Hall of Fame inductees, including eight former student-athletes and two contributors that will represent the 2018 class of the University of Tampa Athletic Hall of Fame.
+TAMPA, Fla. – The University of Tampa has announced its Hall of Fame inductees, including eight former student-athletes and one contributor that will represent the 2018 class of the University of Tampa Athletic Hall of Fame.
 The class will be inducted in a 7 p.m., ceremony on Thursday, Oct.
 18 at UT's Vaughn Center.

 The inductees include former student-athletes Jessie Bardin (swimming), Mark Borders (men's basketball), Tom Doan (football), Roy Fink (men's soccer), Shelby Kuni (women's soccer), Erik Mirza (baseball), Mike Rabelo (baseball) and Melissa Vanderhall (volleyball).
-A pair of contributors will also earn induction to the Hall of Fame, including current rowing coach Bill Dunlap and former women's soccer coach Gerry Lucey.
+One contributor will also earn induction to the Hall of Fame in former women's soccer coach Gerry Lucey.

 Additionally, the Sam Bailey Lifetime Achievement Award will be presented to UT Hall of Famer Vince Naimoli.
 The special category selection will honor the 2006 baseball team, which won the first of five national championships in the Joe Urso era, and the 1983 Men's Heavyweight Varsity 4 rowing team.